-If you loved The Book of Magic, the final book in the series (both Chronologically and date published), you will love:
+If you loved The Book of Magic by Alice Hoffman, the final book in the series (both Chronologically and date published), you will love:

 I am a huge fan of Ms. Marais’ writing.
 I read her previous two books and was so excited to read this one because fantasy is my favorite genre.
 This book did not disappoint.
 The writing is beautiful and very much Marais’ style and the witches in this book are hilarious.
 They are witty and funny and there is never a dull moment in the Manor.

 The magic in this book is woven seamlessly into the story that has non-stop surprises.
 The book begins with the people of the town descending onto the manor with a wrecking ball to destroy it and the distillery and leave the witches homeless.
 They are left with less than two weeks to save their house but in order to do so, they must reveal long-kept secrets.

 I do not want to give anything away.
 This family drama book made me laugh out loud often and shed a few tears as well.
 I absolutely loved this witch book and it is a definite must-read from our list of ultimate beach reads 2023.